-Depreciation is calculated on a diminishing value basis over the estimated useful life of the asset as follows:

-Plant and equipment 3 - 5 y
+Depreciation is calculated on a diminishing value basis over the estimated useful life of the asset as follows: Plant and equipment 3 - 5 years.

-An item of property, plant and equipment is derecognised upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.

-Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the item) is included in the profit or loss in the period the item is derecognised.
+An item of property, plant and equipment is derecognised upon disposal or when no future economic benefits are expected to arise from the continued.
+Any gain or loss arising on de-recognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the item) is included in the profit or loss in the period the item is derecognized.